Authentic German Sauerbraten

-One of Germany’s national dishes, this authentic German Sauerbraten is marinated, cooked until tender, and served with a wonderfully rich and flavorful sweet-tangy gravy!
-Serve it with homemade Rotkohl and potatoes, Knödel or Spätzle and you’re all set for a memorable feast!
+One of Germany’s national dishes, this authentic German Sauerbraten features beef roast that is marinated, cooked until fork tender, and served with a wonderfully rich and flavorful sweet-tangy gravy!
+Serve it with the traditional sides of Rotkohl, potatoes, Semmelknödel, Kartoffelklöße, or Spätzle for a hearty and thoroughly satisfying and unforgettable meal.
+And whether you’re serving it for a special occasion, casual family gathering, or as part of your Oktoberfest dinner, you’re all set for a memorable feast!

-Growing up in southern Germany until my mid-20’s, Sauerbraten was a dish I always looked forward to.
-Both my German mother and my Oma would make it served with Rotkohl, Knödle and potatoes, sometimes Spätzle, and it was a memorable feast every time.
-It was also a dish we loved to order at restaurants.
-Wherever we went it was made a little differently, but always delicious.
+Growing up in southern Germany until moving to the U.S. in my mid-20’s, Sauerbraten was a dish I frequently enjoyed and always looked forward to.
+Both my Mutti and my Oma would make it served with Rotkohl and either Semmelknödel or Kartoffelklöße, sometimes Spätzle, and it was a memorable feast every time.
+It was also a dish we enjoyed ordering at restaurants, with each region of Germany adding their own touches and variations.

-Where Did Sauerbraten Originate?
+Where Did it Originate?

 The origin of Sauerbraten has been ascribed to Julius Caesar who is documented as having sent beef marinated in wine all the way from Rome to the new Roman colony of Cologne.
 Saint Albert the Great of Cologne was later credited with having popularized the recipe in the 13th century.
 Originally the dish was most commonly made with horse and there are a few restaurants that still serve it, but today it’s primarily made with beef.
-Sometimes it’s also made with venison or lamb.
+Less commonly it’s also made with venison or lamb.

 This quintessential German dish is found on the menus of many German restaurants both in and outside of Germany.
 It has been one of Germany’s most popular dishes for generations and as such has become one of its official national dishes.